RPI-DATA/jupyter-book/_build/notebooks/timeseries.md

 The method of combing different models into one makes the facebook prophet model much more precise and flexible.

-First of all, we will dealt with the data as same as the naive model
+First of all, we will dealt with the data as same as the naive model: